Conjectures on the Khovanov Homology of Torus Knots, Twist Knots, and Legendrian Simple Knots: Abstract

 \section{Abstract}

-A theorem of Kronheimer and Mrowka states that Khovanov homology is able to detect the unknot \cite{kronheimermrowka2010}.
+A theorem of Kronheimer and Mrowka states that Khovanov homology is able to detect the unknot \cite{KronheimerMrowka2011KhovanovUnknot}.
 That is, if a knot has the Khovanov homology of the unknot, then it is equivalent to it.
 Similar results hold for the trefoils \cite{BaldwinSivekKhovanovTrefoils} and the figure-eight knot \cite{BaldwinDowlinKhovanovFigureEight}.
-These are the simplest of the Legendrian simple knots.
-We conjecture that Khovanov homology detects all Legendrian and Transversely simple knots.
-Using the torus and twist knots, numerical evidence is provided for all prime knots up to 19 crossings.
-This includes conjectured Legendrian simple knots from \cite{LegendrianKnotAtlas}.
+We conjecture that Khovanov homology is able to distinguish all torus and twist knots.
+Numerical evidence has been gathered by examining all prime knots with 20 or fewer crossings, a total of 2,199,471,680 knots (not including mirrors).
+We found that all knots with the same Khovanov polynomial (the Poincar\'{e} polynomial of Khovanov homology) as a torus or twist knot are indeed torus or twist knots themselves.
+Since torus knots are known to be Legendrian simple, and since all twist knots $K_{m}$ with $m\geq{-3}$ are Legendrian simple, this provides evidence for the claim that Khovanov homology and Legendrian simplicity may be connected.
+We conjecture that indeed Khovanov homology is able to distinguish Legendrian simple knots and use the (conjectured) Legendrian simple knots from the Legendrian knot atlas \cite{LegendrianKnotAtlas} to test this claim.
+A similar observation was made, and no knots with 20 or fewer crossing share their Khovanov polynomial with the knots in the Legendrian knot atlas (except for the knots that are a part of this atlas).

 \textit{AMS Classification: Primary 57K18, Secondary 53D12, 53D10}